 The assignment here is to do some research into team charters, to familiarize yourself with the nature of the document.
 Then, your team must come together to create a team charter that reflects your objectives and your team.
 You can be as creative and expressive as you want in your team charter.
-You could, for instance, design a team logo (not required, just one possibility).
-You could produce your charter in Word, as a PDF, on a PowerPoint slide, or with some other tool.
+You could produce your charter in Word, on a PowerPoint slide, or with some other tool.
+When you submit the charter, please submit as a PDF when possible.
 Do not feel any pressure to provide design-heavy charters - I don't expect you to be graphic designers - I am looking for a clearly written document that demonstrates your team is on the same page.